29. Spacecraft (and 5 more)

 In his "Flight of the Dragonfly" a team of brave astronauts sets off in a starship to the water-covered half of Roche, a strange double planet inhabited by intelligent whale-like creatures.
-The starship is propelled by a huge solar sail, pushed by tight beams of light from lasers which are powered by sunlight and orbit the Sun.
+The starship is propelled by a huge solar sail, pushed by tight beams of light from lasers which orbit the Sun and are powered by sunlight.
 As the craft approaches its target, part of the sail is cut free.
 The laser beams then push it ahead of the starship, and as those beams are reflected back, they hit the remaining solar sail from the opposite direction, slowing down the ship and allowing its passengers to land.
 Let it never be said that any idea is too far-out for scientists to consider!
-In a technical appendix to the book, Forward presents the technical details of his fantasy.
+In a technical appendix to the book, Forward presents technical details of his fantasy.

-Web page on the current state (2004) of solar sail work.
+Web page on the state in 2004 of solar sail work (using the preceding illustration).

 More about Robert Forward's laser-driven sail in "The Starflight Handbook" (subtitle: "A Pioneer's Guide to Interstellar Travel"), by Eugene F. Mallove and Gregory L. Matloff, John Wiley & Sons, 1989.

 Arthur Clarke wrote in 1963 a short science fiction story "The Wind from the Sun" about an international race in the far future, between spaceships propelled by solar sails.
-It can be found in a collection of Clarke's stories, also titled "The Wind from the Sun," published in 1972 by Harcourt, Brace and Jovanovich, inc. Olivier Boisard has produced a charming picture-book version of the story on the world-wide web, at http://www.ec-lille.fr/~u3p/bd/bda.html.
+It can be found in a collection of Clarke's stories, also titled "The Wind from the Sun," published in 1972 by Harcourt, Brace and Jovanovich, inc..

 Questions from Users: Resistance to solar sails by interstellar gas